NickESouter/fMRIPrep-Carbon-Footprint/README.md

  ## Carbon_extract.py

-This Python script pulls CodeCarbon metrics from the output of a given pipeline, by cross-referencing the fMRIPrep 'emissions.csv' file with the fMRIPrep logs for each task in the pipeline input directory.
+This Python script pulls carbon tracking metrics from the output of a given pipeline, as derived from our in-house server-side tool (see above).
+This pulls information from HPC logs file associated with a given task/job.
 A number of data points are pulled for each subject and are put into a pipeline-specific CSV file in the specified output directory:

  * Subject ID
- * fMRIPrep start time/date
- * fMRIPrep end time/date
+ * Name of the relevant fMRIPrep log file
+ * The node on which the task was executed
+ * The number of CPUs used for a task
+ * The amount of RAM used for a task
  * Duration in seconds
- * Duration in hours
- * Estimated carbon emissions in CO2eq (kg)
- * Rate of emissions (emissions/time)
- * CPU power used
+ * CPU (CLARIFY)
- * RAM power used
- * CPU energy used
+ * CPU energy used (kWh)
+ * Estimated carbon emissions from CPU use (g)
+ * Memory (CLARIFY)
- * RAM energy used
+ * RAM energy used (kWh)
+ * Estimated carbon emissions from RAM use (g)
- * Total energy used, across CPU and RAM
+ * Total energy used across CPU and RAM (kWh)
+ * Total estimated carbon emissions (g)
+ * Total requested energy usage (kWH)
+ * Total requested carbon emissions (g) (CLARIFY)
+ * Total estimated carbon emissions (kg)

 ## SD_MAP.py